MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Lab 8.1 - Configuring VLANs and Trunking.md

 > VLAN0030

 c.
-Use the no vlan 30 command to remove VLAN 30 from the VLAN database.
+Use the no vlan 30 command to remove VLAN 30 from the VLAN [[database]].

 ```
 S1(config)# no vlan 30